thisliu/logistics/README.md

     "status": 4,
     "display_status": "已签收",
     "abstract_status": {
-        "has_progresses" : true,
+        "has_active" : true,
-        "progress_cutoff" : true,
+        "has_ended" : true,
-        "is_signed" : true,
+        "has_signed" : true,
-        "is_troublesome" : false,
+        "has_troubled" : false,
-        "is_return" : false
+        "has_returned" : false
     },
     "list": [
         {